 The district participates in the State School Deferred Maintenance Program, which provides matching funds on a dollar-for-dollar basis, to assist school districts with expenditures for major repair or replacement of existing school building components.
 Typically, this includes roofing, plumbing, heating, electrical systems, interior or exterior painting, and floor systems.
-For the 2008-09 school year, the district allocated \$171,184 for the deferred maintenance program.
-This represents 0.0012% of the district's general fund budget.
-For a list of deferred maintenance projects please contact the district office.
+For the 2010-11 school year, the district allocated \$0 for the deferred maintenance program.